 Easy Coat Care

-- Brushing once or twice a week is enough
+- Brushing once or twice a week is enough for preventing from mat.

 Example: